KIT-MBS/pyrexMD/README.md

 About pyrexMD
 =============

-`pyrexMD` is mainly designed for research projects which
+`pyrexMD` is a Python package that is mainly designed for research projects which

 - use (contact-guided) Replica Exchange Molecular Dynamics or (contact-guided) Molecular Dynamics (MD)
 - or focus on structure analyses and comparison.